cdl-geneseo/geneseo-dictionary/D/Drop_a_log.md

 # Drop (a log)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Drop (a log)

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 VB: To move one's bowels.
 F94 VB - Obs.
 F98 Brognano, D. McGiveron